wistia/wistia-open-docs/_posts/video-foam.md

 We'll leave most of the tips for responsive design to the [experts](http://davidwalsh.name/design-responsively).
-In terms of using video foam specifically, the most important thing to remember is *your parent container cannot take it's size/dimensions based on it's content*.
+In terms of using video foam specifically, the most important thing to remember is *your parent container cannot take its size/dimensions based on its content*.

-If your parent container looks for it's content to set the size, the videoFoam'ed video will not expand as you expect it to.
+If your parent container looks for its content to set the size, the videoFoam'ed video will not expand as you expect it to.
 Use a `max-width` or relative-based width instead.